laurahspencer/LabNotebook/_posts/2020-01-31-Oly-methylation-analysis.md

 - Figure out something comparable to Fst on DMLs and MACAU to do a correlation analysis
 - GO_MWU analysis redo with genes: https://github.com/sr320/paper-oly-mbdbs-gen/blob/master/code/GO_MWU.ipynb

-#### Get manhattan distance for just DMLs
+#### Get manhattan distance for just DMLs <- DONE
-- DONE - this is saved as a .csv file on github here: [paper-oly-mbdbs-gen/analyses/dist.manhat.DMLs.csv](https://github.com/sr320/paper-oly-mbdbs-gen/blob/master/analyses/dist.manhat.DMLs.csv)
+- This is saved as a .csv file on github here: [paper-oly-mbdbs-gen/analyses/dist.manhat.DMLs.csv](https://github.com/sr320/paper-oly-mbdbs-gen/blob/master/analyses/dist.manhat.DMLs.csv)
 - Note: the number of DMLs is
 - Out of curiosity, I did a PCA on the DML percent methylation distance matrix with the package `FactoMineR::PCA()`
 ![image](https://user-images.githubusercontent.com/17264765/73574877-ab831b00-442b-11ea-9fc1-7fa0a499930e.png)

 ## To do still
 - GO_MWU enrichment analysis redo with genes: https://github.com/sr320/paper-oly-mbdbs-gen/blob/master/code/GO_MWU.ipynb
 - Figure out something comparable to Fst on DMLs and MACAU to do a correlation analysis
 - Get methods down on paper